Best Personal Development Videos

 Want a solar car?
 Mechanical designer Art Haines, of Maine, built one from scratch with the help of high school students.
 If they can do it, why can't Detroit?

-Howard Rheingold: Way-new collaboration
+Howard Rheingold: Way-New Collaboration

 Howard Rheingold talks about the coming world of collaboration, participatory media and collective action -- and how Wikipedia is really an outgrowth of our natural human instinct to work as a group.